-Remote Project References are similar to regular Project References, but instead of referencing a another project on the local system, the refer to a project hosted online in a Git repository.
+Remote Project References are similar to regular Project References, but instead of referencing another project on the local system, they refer to a project hosted online in a Git repository.
 As part of the build, EBuild will automatically download (clone) or update the repository to the local disk as needed, and then include the local project as regular reference.

 Remote Project References are a great way to maintain dependencies to projects that are maintained by third parties, or libraries shared between teams or solutions within your own company.

 How EBuild Resolves Remote Project References